Course Basics

 Instructional Materials:

 The course has an extensive field library.
 All you will really need to bring are your personal belongings, a day pack, water bottles, and a sleeping bag and pad.
-We provide a textbook and all course materials.
+We provide a textbook and all course equipment.
 If you have any questions about what to bring, let us know.

 Return to Geology of Utah's National Parks home page.